V0000DY/hexlet-git/INFO.md

 git is awesome!
-new line
+new line cinema
-experiment with amend
+no pain no gain
 new data
 sun goes down